daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 - Amplify Studio is a visual development environment that integrates with Amplify CLI to manage backend services using graphical interface
 - Has pre-built React components for frontend usage
 - Support multiple platforms

+## AWS Launch Wizard

+A service that simplifies the process of deploying well-known third party applications e.g. SQL Server, AD, SAP.

+### How it works

+1. Choose an application to deploy
+2. Enter application specifications
+3. Resource recommendation and cost estimate
+4. Approval and resource provisioning
+5. Configuration and template creation
+6. Deployment and integration

+### Features

+- Simplified application deployment
+- AWS resource selection
+- Cost estimation
+- Time-saving with repeatable code templates
+- Cost-effectiveness

+## AWS Service Catalog

+Users that are new to AWS have too many options, and may create stacks that are not compliant with the rest of the organization.
+Service Catalog provides a quick self-service portal to launch a set of authorized products pre-defined by admins i.e. admins will curate and configure the services in the catalog.
+Users are given access to services based on their rules.

+CloudFormation templates are used to deploy all the resources i.e. each product in the catalog is a CloudFormation template.
+IAM policies are used to determine who has access to specific products within a catalog.

+You can group products together in portfolios, and give users access to portfolios.

+### Why use Service Catalog?

+- Consistent deployments
+- Governance and compliance
+- Controlled spending

+## AWS License Manager

+A service that helps you manage software licenses across verious vendors including Microsoft, SAP, Oracle, etc.

+### Features

+- Centralized license management
+- License tracking
+- Enforce licensing rules
+- Cross-account management
+- Discovery and reporting

+## AWS Proton

+AWS Proton is a deployment workflow tool for modern applications that helps platform and DevOps engineers achieve organizational agility.
+It helps to standardize the application stack and create a consistent environment across all deployments and services.

+### Platform

+1. Create Environment Templates that define shared resources using IaC
+2. Deploy the environments
+3. Create Service Templates that define the infrastructure, monitoring and CI/CD resources

+### Developers

+1. Choose a Service Template and link a source code package
+2. Deploy a service that consists of service instances running the source code package as defined in the Service Template

+### Benefits

+- Automated deployments with CI/CD pipeline
+- Flexible definitions
+- Proton service components
+- Multi-account support
+- Template management

+## AWS Resource Group and Tag Manager

+Resource groups allow you to group resources based off of a specific tag.
+You can create a custom console that organizes and consolidates resources based off of specific tags. you get a **single view** to manage all of your resources matching the tag i.e. dev/prod environments, applications, departments, etc.

+## AWS Resilience Hub

+Helps you to setup your disaster recovery process, particularly in the context of AWS cloud environments.
+It provides a centralized console to manage and automate resilient activities including backup schedules, setting recovery point objectives, etc.

+### Terms

+- Recovery Point Objective (RPO): Maximum tolerable period in which data might be lost due to a major incident
+- Recovery Time Objective (RTO): Targeted duration of time within which a business process must be restored in order to avoid unacceptable consequences

+### Features

+- Centralized resiliency planning
+- Continuous tracking
+- Alert during outage
+- Automated backups and recovery
+- Compliance and reporting

+## AWS Resource Explorer

+Simplifies the search and discovery of your AWS resources, across Regions using tags or other metadata.

+A collection of information about AWS resources in a specific Region is called an **index**.
+There are two types of indexes:

+- Local: Specific to a Region (replicate over to the Region with aggregate index)
+- Aggregate: Collected data across all Regions

+Responsibilities are as follows:

+- Admin: Turning on Resource Explorer, updating index types, creating views, granting search permissions
+- User: Search for resources